-We recently had an interesting call with a prospect that left us wondering why MSPs pursue building their own cloud monetization platform in-house.
+We recently had an interesting call with a prospect that left us wondering why MSPs pursue building their own revenue-focused cloud management platform in-house.

 This prospect was a mid-sized MSP.
 Our CEO, Alan Zurakowski, found himself on the phone with the MSP’s CEO and head of product development.
 As Alan reviewed the capabilities of the HyAlto platform, the prospect would periodically interrupt to ask his head of product development, “Will we have that?”

 At the end of the conversation, we wished the prospect well and promised to touch back in a year to see how that DIY platform had worked out, how scaleable it had proven to be and how the maintenance costs were adding up.

 It’s fair to assume that frustration is driving, at least in part, an MSP’s decision to invest the resources in a DIY build.
 It’s old news now that a majority of enterprises are increasingly multi-cloud – they want the convenience and freedom of being able to pick, choose and swap from among various cloud service providers to find the best combination of services, capability and flexibility to get the job done, as cost-effectively as possible.
 By the same token, they want “one throat to choke” – work with a single MSP that has the integrations with a variety of cloud providers to deliver this kind of flexibility, with one bill at month end.

 This leaves MSPs scrambling to figure out how to provision, accurately monitor usage and efficiently bill for a buffet of cloud services.
 The issue in the industry has long been the lack of a truly viable “universal remote” or “single pane of glass” which they can procure from a third party to address these business challenges.